-Acquiring sufficient paired data remains challenging in real-world settings.
-Therefore, unpaired learning approaches have been used in many medical image synthesis studies.
-Most unpaired learning tends to rely on cycle-consistency to preserve anatomical structures or lesions~\cite{choi2024ct,YURT2021101944}.
-These introduce additional complexity, lack guarantees on structural preservation~\cite{10.1007/978-3-031-43999-5_6,Gong2024}.
+Acquiring sufficient paired data remains challenging in practice.
+Consequently, unpaired learning approaches have been widely adopted in medical image synthesis.
+However, many unpaired learning methods rely on cycle-consistency to preserve anatomical structures or lesions~\cite{choi2024ct,YURT2021101944}.
+Cycle-consistency-based approaches introduce additional model complexity and may not reliably preserve fine-grained anatomical structures~\cite{10.1007/978-3-031-43999-5_6,Gong2024}.

-Furthermore, GAN-based models characterize the target modality distribution through implicit generator-discriminator adversarial learning rather than explicit likelihood estimation.
+Furthermore, GAN-based models characterize the target modality distribution using implicit adversarial learning rather than explicit likelihood estimation.
 This indirect modeling approach can introduce training instabilities that manifest as premature convergence and mode collapse~\cite{10.5555/3540261.3540933}.

-Syndiff~\cite{10167641} demonstrates the promising application of diffusion models~\cite{NEURIPS2020_4c5bcfec} to medical image synthesis tasks.
-However, this approach introduces new challenges in the iterative refinement process.
-Specifically, the absence of an explicit mechanism to ensure consistency across intermediate states may potentially impact the stability of the generation process.
-Additionally, The dependency on cycle-consistency in unpaired learning approaches remains a fundamental limitation.
+SynDiff~\cite{10167641} demonstrates a promising application of diffusion models~\cite{NEURIPS2020_4c5bcfec} in medical image synthesis.
+However, the absence of an explicit mechanism to ensure consistency across intermediate states may compromise the stability of its generation process.
+Additionally, the dependency on cycle-consistency in unpaired learning approaches remains a fundamental limitation.

-To address these limitations, we propose FGSB, a neural Schrödinger bridge-based architecture for medical image synthesis.
-FGSB generates a corresponding target image given a source image and gradually improves the target image using Gaussian noise.
-Unlike the general diffusion model, it uses a small number of time steps and employs mutual information loss to maintain consistency across each intermediate image generated during the process.
-It employs a self-supervised discriminator~\cite{liu2021towards} to enable learning from a small number of subjects, demonstrating competitive performance compared to other models using only 2 subjects without any pre-training.
+To address these limitations, we propose FGSB, a neural Schr\"odinger bridge-based architecture for medical image synthesis.
+FGSB generates a corresponding target image given a source image and gradually refines the target image using Gaussian noise.
+Unlike standard diffusion models, FGSB uses a small number of time steps and employs mutual information loss to maintain consistency across the intermediate samples generated during the process.
+Consequently, without any pre-training, FGSB achieves performance comparable to competing methods trained on larger datasets across diverse experimental scenarios, including datasets with a limited number of subjects and those with a restricted number of axial slices per subject.